 |---|---|---|---|---|

-How Shipping Transit Times Impact Overall Shipping Costs
+How Transit Times Affect Your China to USA Shipping Costs

 Interested in specific port-to-port routes and how long they actually take?
 See our breakdown: Shipping route from china to New York.

-Port Congestion and Delays: Choosing high-traffic ports can sometimes increase both transit time and ancillary costs due to congestion, especially during peak season.
-Delayed shipments may incur extra storage, demurrage, or handling fees.
+- Port Congestion Adds Hidden Costs: Choosing high-traffic ports can increase both transit time and ancillary costs — delayed shipments trigger extra storage, demurrage, and detention fees that inflate your total spend.

 | Shipping Mode | Port Pair | Typical Transit Time | Relative Cost | Best for |